 At Stormbox, we serve the entire United States and have completed projects all across tornado alley.
 Each Stormbox community storm shelter is manufactured in a quality-controlled manufacturing environment.
-Stormbox shelters are delivered reliably and cost-effectively on a flatbed trailer to your site.
-We are also conscientious of your schedule and will schedule delivery for the day you are ready for your community storm shelter to be installed.
-Shipping prices are determined on a case-by-case basis depending on shipping distance.
-All units are FOB Little Rock, Arkansas.
+Stormbox shelters are delivered reliably and cost-effectively on a flatbed trailer directly to your site.
+We are also conscientious of your schedule and will be sure to schedule delivery for whatever day works best for you.
+Shipping prices are determined on a case-by-case basis and depend on the distance your Stormbox is being shipped.
+All community storm shelter units are FOB Little Rock, Arkansas.

 We utilize a crane to hoist the community storm shelter from the trailer and set it in place on the foundation.
 We utilize a HILTI epoxy anchoring system using 5/8” bolts with 6” of embedment to ensure the shelter stays in place during an EF-5/250 MPH tornado.
-This process is completed in a few hours.
+This process is completed in only a few hours.